-And then there were seven, a reunion at a funeral…
+And then there were seven…

-The Big Chill Trailer 1983, Video Detective
+The Big Chill Trailer 1983, Video Detective and photos © Columbia Pictures

-Where us kids of Generation X had St Elmo’s Fire (1985), our baby boomer parents had The Big Chill (1983).
-The latter a comedy drama film with an ensemble cast of 1980s American acting talent.
-This was made before many of them rose to A list stardom with more than one of them an Oscar nominee or winner.
+Where we kids of Generation X had St Elmo’s Fire (1985), our baby boomer parents had The Big Chill (1983).
+The latter is a comedy-drama film with an ensemble cast of 1980s American acting talent.
+This film was made before many of them rose to A list stardom with more than one of them an Oscar nominee or winner.

 The seven friends are Harold (Kevin Kline), Sarah (Glenn Close), Sam (Tom Berenger), Michael (Jeff Goldblum), Meg (Mary Kay Place), Karen (JoBeth Williams) and Nick (William Hurt).
 Spending the weekend with them is the dead friend’s young girlfriend, Chloe (Meg Tilly).

-Over the weekend the seven reminisce on the people they once were, their then shared experiences, they catch up and talk about how life is for them now, their hopes and their younger selves.
-Along with Chloe, the eight have fun times, laugh together and remember and dance to the music of the sixties (a time of their youth for the seven).
+Over the weekend the seven reminisce and talk about the people they once were.
+They share their then shared experiences, catch up and talk about how life is for them now, and talk about their hopes and their younger selves.
+Along with the deceased man’s girlfriend Chloe, the eight have fun times, laugh together and remember and dance to the music of the sixties (a time of their youth for the seven).

 Yet now in the yuppie 1980s, they are now in their late 30s and disillusioned with life, love and themselves.
-Alex’s untimely death allows them to reminisce on the idealistic people they once were in the late 1960s and their now reality who they have become in the mid 1980s.
-And for many of them they feel its not pretty.
+Alex’s untimely death allows them to reminisce on the idealistic people they once were in the late 1960s and their now reality who they have become in the mid-1980s.
+For many of them, they feel it’s not a pretty thought.

 The film plot is aptly described by Jeff Goldblum in an in-film moment as one of the seven, a reporter Michael.
 This as Michael talks to his editor at the funeral reception about this upcoming weekend;